TubercularOx/darkhaunter/Geekery/minor.md

 Mimi is a mimic, so her [baseline statistics are known](https://www.d20srd.org/srd/monsters/mimic.htm).Rich has demonstrated her [Mimic Shape](https://www.giantitp.com/comics/oots1281.html) and [Adhesive](https://www.giantitp.com/comics/oots1269.html) abilities, but the usual restrictions that limit mimics to object forms and prevent substantial size changes do not appear to apply.

 Multiple cues suggest that Mimi is Advanced, giving her additional Hit Dice and a larger size.
 Her [first appearance](https://www.giantitp.com/comics/oots1238.html) establishes a size reference, Roy calls her a “[giant mimic](https://www.giantitp.com/comics/oots1281.html),” and Serini describes her as [the biggest](https://www.giantitp.com/comics/oots1269.html).
+As of [comic 1338](https://www.giantitp.com/comics/oots1338.html), Mimi has been subjected to *Blasphemy*, a spell with level-dependent effects whose implications for her are not yet resolved on-panel.

 ## Greysky City